kappnav/design/namespaces.md

 # Namespace Support

-Prism must be installable into an arbitrary namespace of the user's choice.
+kappnav must be installable into an arbitrary namespace of the user's choice.
 This affects all elements:  deployments, configmaps, ingress, etc..

-This means multiple instances of App Navigator may run on the same Kubernetes cluster at the same time.
+This means multiple instances of kappnav may run on the same Kubernetes cluster at the same time.

 ## Application Namespaces

 By default, the components of an application are in the same namespace as the application.
 This means an application's label selector is applied only to the specified component kinds in the same namespace of the application.

-Components from other namespaces can be included in the label selector search by listing them comma-delimited on the prism.component.namespaces annotation.
+Components from other namespaces can be included in the label selector search by listing them comma-delimited on the kappnav.component.namespaces annotation.
 This annotation is supported only in the Application custom resource kind.

 Example:

 ```
-prism.component.namespaces: "namespace1, namespace2"
+kappnav.component.namespaces: "namespace1, namespace2"
 ```

 Specifies to apply the application's label selector to namespaces 'namespace1' and 'namespace2' in addition to the application's own namespace.